-Since Act 112 prohibits the placement of vending machines in locations accessible to youth, vending machines are no longer sampled for the Synar survey.
-However, some vendors illegally place vending machines in locations accessible to minors.
-If a location containing only a vending machine is sampled, the youth must attempt to purchase cigarettes.
+Since Act 112 prohibits the placement of vending machines in locations accessible to underage purchasers, vending machines are no longer sampled for the Synar survey.
+However, some vendors illegally place vending machines in locations accessible to underage purchasers.
+If a location containing only a vending machine is sampled, the underage purchaser must attempt to purchase cigarettes.

-If an outlet on the sample list only sells through a vending machine, THE YOUTH MUST ATTEMPT TO PURCHASE CIGARETTES FROM IT.
+If an outlet on the sample list only sells through a vending machine, THE UNDERAGE PURCHASER MUST ATTEMPT TO PURCHASE CIGARETTES FROM IT.